dimkar121/ExpBlock/README.md

 - Download the executable jar `ExpBlock.jar`

-- Download and place the data file [ncvoters_A.txt](https://www.dropbox.com/s/5a48pnqbdqcd6w4/ncvoters_A.txt?dl=0) in the same directory with `ExpBlock.jar`
+- Download and place the data file [ncvoters_A.txt](https://www.dropbox.com/s/5a48pnqbdqcd6w4/ncvoters_A.txt?dl=0) in the same directory as `ExpBlock.jar`

 - In the command line, run `ExpBlock.jar` using `java -jar ExpBlock.jar`